kislakba/MPIParallelCodes/README.md

 ### Matrix Vector Multiplication (Column Based)
 [Matrix Vector Multiplication ](https://github.com/kislakba/MPIParallelCodes/blob/master/MatrixVectorMultColumnBased.c).
 Code is dividing the main matrix to the columns and sharing with other processors.

+### Matrix Matrix Multiplication (MPI- Open-MPI)
+[Matrix Matrix Multiplication](https://github.com/kislakba/MPIParallelCodes/blob/master/Matrix_matrix_mult.c).
+This project split the matrix into chunks of cores.
+To MPI you have to declare perfect square numbers for cores.
+It's very inefficent way for this but I made it for learn all basics of MPI and Open MPI.